Rinalpatel21/MonReader-PageFlip-Detection/README.md

 - Continue using **Grad-CAM** and explore **LIME** to monitor what the model focuses on across new architectures and augmentations.
 - Generate **adversarial examples** to probe and identify features the model incorrectly relies upon.

-### 4. Model Architecture Exploration
-- **Transfer learning:** Leverage pre-trained models (e.g., MobileNetV2, ResNet) as feature extractors — these carry rich hierarchical visual features that may generalize better than a CNN trained from scratch on a limited dataset.
-- **Custom architectures:** If staying with a custom CNN, consider deeper/wider networks or attention mechanisms and residual connections to improve learning capacity.

 ### 5. Dataset Expansion & Curation
 - **Diversity:** Source or generate data that explicitly breaks the spurious correlation — e.g., `notflip` images without hands, `flip` images with varied hand placements.
 - **Annotation refinement:** Review existing labels for ambiguity, especially around borderline flip/notflip cases.